Fiserv/acceptance-solutions-apac/docs/LocalPOI.md

 # Who is it for
 Hospitality industry, F&B industry, self-service kiosks retailers who wish to integrate reservations, bookings and payments to their central payment systems.

+Fiserv Local integration API caters to merchants who decided to have your payment systems connected via LAN or direct cable connections.